Google Tag Manager Integration for Hyvä Enterprise

-This documentation relates solely to the core Adobe Commerce Google Tag Manager implementation and the Hyvä Enterprise compatibility module for it.
-It does NOT consider any other Google Tag Manager implementations.
+This documentation covers only the core Adobe Commerce Google Tag Manager implementation and its Hyvä Enterprise compatibility module.
+Third-party GTM implementations are not covered here.

 Initialisation